gpriya32/gpriya32/README.md

 <h1>Priyanka's Github </h1>

 - 🔭 I’m currently working on Image Processing
-- 🌱 I’m currently learning development
+- 🌱 I’m currently learning Development
-- 👯 I’m looking to collaborate on Data Science or development projects
+- 👯 I’m looking to collaborate on Data Science or Web Development projects
 - 🤔 C++, Java and Python Coder
 - 💬 Ask me about ML/DL
 - 📫 How to reach me: https://www.linkedin.com/in/priyanka-gupta-170589/